Without warning and without any cited reasons we were sent this letter. Here’s the “story” even though details are scant :

 So we are very confused and frustrated, especially since they wouldn’t tell us the reason why we were shut down.
 We are uncertain where to turn now as we still need normal banking services.
 Does anyone know of a bank that is considerate of legitimate blockchain businesses?

-Bryan Plasters is the technical strategy and operations lead for cryptoraves, LLC.
+Bryan Plasters is the Founder/Owner and Head of Development for cryptoraves, LLC.
 He is passionate about leveraging blockchain technology for maximum user experience.
-Email him at email@example.com.
+Email him at firstname.lastname@example.org.